 Once marking has been completed children should read and then initial the 'wow' comments.
-Pupils will then be given the opportunity to respond to the marking ('now' comments), to close any gaps in learning, using a purple pen.
+Pupils will then be given the opportunity to respond to the marking ('now' comments), to close any gaps in learning, using a purple pencil.
 This may involve them:

 - Self-correcting work or redrafting

 - Extending work or receiving a challenge.
 Examples may include:

 - A reminder prompt

-- 'What else could you say here?'
+'What else could you say here?'
 'Can you...?'

-A scaffolded prompt
+- A scaffolded prompt

-'The man was banny so here'

-- 'The man was happy so he....'
+'The man was happy so he....'

-An example prompt

-'Choose one of these or your own: He ran round in circles looking for the rabbit/The dog couldn't believe his eyes'
+- An example prompt 'Choose one of these or your own: He ran round in circles looking for the rabbit/The dog couldn't believe his eyes'